-- a.
-This Agreement covers all kaimahi of Te Pūkenga who are or become members of TIASA and are primarily employed as allied kaimahi in roles howsoever termed. - b.
-Where there is ambiguity or disagreement around whether the roles within a related entity falls within this coverage clause then Te Pūkenga and TIASA will in good faith jointly assess and agree whether the entity is within coverage or not. - c.
-Allied kaimahi roles include but are not limited to: - i. administration, finance, secretarial, clerical, information technology services and support, marketing, communications, public relations, liaison, counselling, student enrolment, recruitment and/or support including student advisors, pastoral and/ or learning support advisors, career consulting, librarians, library assistants and other library roles, technical support, customer services representatives, reception, telephone services, mail process and/or delivery, facilities management and maintenance, learning resources, IT/computing including online delivery facilitation, support and development, technicians, human resources, payroll, cafeteria, security, grounds, printery, copy centre, and supervisory and management roles in any of the above or similar areas. - d.
-This Agreement excludes from cover kaimahi who are employed to undertake one or more of the activities as described below: - i.
+- a) This Agreement covers all kaimahi of the Employer who are or become members of TIASA and are primarily employed as allied kaimahi in roles howsoever termed. - b) Where there is ambiguity or disagreement around whether the roles within a related entity falls within this coverage clause then the Employer and TIASA will in good faith jointly assess and agree whether the entity is within coverage or not. - c) Allied kaimahi roles include but are not limited to: - i. administration, finance, secretarial, clerical, information technology services and support, marketing, communications, public relations, liaison, counselling, student enrolment, recruitment and/or support including student advisors, pastoral and/or learning support advisors, career consulting, librarians, library assistants and other library roles, technical support, customer services representatives, reception, telephone services, mail process and/or delivery, facilities management and maintenance, learning resources, IT/computing including online delivery facilitation, support and development, technicians, human resources, payroll, cafeteria, security, grounds, printery, copy centre, and supervisory and management roles in any of the above or similar areas. - d) This Agreement excludes from cover kaimahi who are employed to undertake one or more of the activities as described below: - i.
 Te Pūkenga Chief Executive - ii.
-Senior positions within Te Pūkenga as described in Section 594 of the Education and Training Act 2020 - iii.
+The Executive Leadership Team of Te Pūkenga. - iii.
 Leadership positions reporting directly to members of the Executive Leadership Team of Te Pūkenga. - iv.
-Kaimahi primarily employed in an academic (teaching) position - e.
-This Agreement also currently excludes from coverage those employed within the Te Pūkenga subsidiary previously known as Work Based Learning (WBL) - f.
-Where there is ambiguity or disagreement around whether a role falls within this coverage clause then Te Pūkenga and TIASA will in good faith jointly assess and agree whether the role is within coverage or not.
+Kaimahi primarily employed in an academic (teaching) position. - e) This Agreement excludes from coverage those employed within a Te Pūkenga Work Based Learning (WBL) / Industry Training Organisation (ITO) division. - f) Where there is ambiguity or disagreement around whether a role falls within this coverage clause then the Employer and TIASA will in good faith jointly assess and agree whether the role is within coverage or not.
 In so doing the standardised occupational definitions of the latest edition of the Australia and New Zealand Standard Classification of Occupations (ANZSCO) will be used as the basis for guiding correct coverage.
-The intention of these provisions is to confirm bona fide coverage, not to limit or exclude it.

-g.
-The parties acknowledge the complexity of the transition process and following confirmation of the Te Pūkenga structure will review the list of roles excluded from this agreement with an aim of minimising the number of kaimahi excluded.
+The intention of these provisions is to confirm bona fide coverage, not to limit or exclude it. - g) The parties acknowledge the complexity of the disestablishment process and following confirmation of the replacement structures will review the list of roles excluded from this agreement with an aim of minimising the number of kaimahi excluded.